hdShang/arxiv-daily/docs/cs-CL/2025-06-01/papers/250600817v1-one-for-all-update-parameterized-knowledge-across-multiple-models.md

 ---
 layout: default
-title: One for All: Update Parameterized Knowledge Across Multiple Models
+title: "One for All: Update Parameterized Knowledge Across Multiple Models"
 ---

 # One for All: Update Parameterized Knowledge Across Multiple Models